page updated on August 30, 2016

 A program need not concern itself with the laws of physics which bind the real world; a game might have a zero gravity mode where players bounce around in space like balloons.
 Yet a program to calculate the amount of cement necessary to use in bridge pilings to support rush hour traffic across a bridge needs to follow the real world to a great degree.

-Programming is a complicated activity that requires discipline and patience and practice and study—like any creative act.
+Programming a computer requires discipline and patience and practice and study—like any creative act.
 It is part logic and proof (like math) and part design (like producing a board game that is easy to understand but fun to play).
 It can be difficult and enjoyable at the same time.
+It's not easy to define what programming software feels like, as it's different from every comparison we make.
+Yet it's similar too.

-Programming is not easy (what worthwhile human endeavor is?), but it is essential to multiplying the power of human creativity and effort to meet the needs and realize the goals of our modern world.
+Like any other worthwhile human endeavor, writing a program is not easy, but crafting good software is essential to multiplying the power of human creativity and effort to meet the needs and realize the goals of our modern world.